liquibase/liquibase-contribute-site/docs/code/architecture/dependencies.md

 Apache's commons-lang.jar is a popular library containing simple, helper functions.
 It would be used throughout the entire codebase, so a missing dependency would cause Liquibase to fail.

-**Verdict:** We did not add it as a dependency because the individual functions as we needed them were simple enough to re-implement.
-Over time, the number of "copied" functions has grown and perhaps it's worth switching to using the dependency now given how stable it is.
-But nothing has pushed us to make that switch yet.
+**Verdict:** Included Apache Commons Lang as a dependency in Liquibase 4.27.0+.
+Over time, the number of its helper functions we've re-implemented has increased, so it became worthwhile to include it outright.

 ### OpenCSV